10 Interesting Facts You Should Know Before Visiting Prague

 9/ Soft Contact Lenses and Silon

-    Otto Wichterle was a Czech chemist and an author or co-author of

-    approximately 180 patents and over 200 publications.
-Among his biggest

-    and the best known inventions are soft contact lenses as well as silon,

-    material used mainly for tights production.
+Otto Wichterle was a Czech chemist and an author or co-author of approximately 180 patents and over 200 publications.
+Among his biggest and the best-known inventions are soft contact lenses as well as silon, the material used mainly for tights production.

-    Fun Facts: The only reason why Wichterle was able to travel to the USA

-    under the Communist regime in Czechoslovakia was the fact that some

-    American companies started to copy his patented silon invention.
-He was

-    granted the permission to travel and stand in front of the court in the
+Fun Facts: The only reason why Wichterle was able to travel to the USA under the Communist regime in Czechoslovakia was the fact that some American companies started to copy his patented silon invention.
+He was granted the permission to travel and stand in front of the court in the 70´s.

-    70´s.

 10/ One of the Oldest Least Religious Populations in the World

 If you have already visited churches in Prague, you might be shocked by learning about the Czech Republic being top 10 least religious countries in the world.
 Based on the results of three WIN/Gallup International polls only 23% of Czech feel religious.
 How is that possible?

 Well, it all started in the 16th century with the Battle of White Mountain, an important battle in the early stages of the Thirty Years' War when was the religious landscape drastically changed.
 Czechs were forced to go from Protestantism to Roman Catholicism and became warier and pessimistic of religion as such.

 In modern history, communism was supposed to substitute religion.
 After the Velvet Revolution and fall of communism, most of the population did not see any point in going back into old religious ways.

 Fun Fact: The highest percentage of religious people live in small villages under 199 residents, usually in Moravia region.

 I hope that you like my list of interesting facts you should know before visiting Prague.
 If you have other ones on your mind, do not hesitate to share them with us in a comment below.